HMC-Makerspace/MAKE/MAKE-website/md/values.md

 # Values
 The Makerspace has seven **core values** that we strive to uphold.
 These values are the foundation of our community and are what we use to guide our decisions.
-All Stewards and member of management are expected to uphold these values.
+All Stewards and members of management are expected to uphold these values.

 They are as follows: